€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Shares held by Board members

-The number of shares held by each of the Board members, as declared to the Company, is included in the information presented in paragraph 3.2, pages 126 to 133.
+The number of shares held by each of the company officers, as declared to the Company, is included in the information presented inparagraph 3.2, “Company officers’ appointments and other positions held”, pages 140 to 146.

 Share transactions by company officers, executives and persons referred to in Article L.621-18-2 of the French Monetary and Financial Code

-The Group’s directors, officers and executives subject to spontaneous declaration of their share transactions carried out the following transactions in 2021:
+In 2023, the Group’s company officers and executives subject to spontaneous declaration of their share transactions carried out thefollowing transactions:

 Share transactions by company officers, executives and persons referred to in Article L.621-18-2 of the French Monetary and Financial Code